What is Netcat and how to use it

 The command created a client socket and connected to the above service (TCP connection on port 4444).
 The command is still waiting for user input.
 The messages we write will be sent to the server that will display them at the standard output.
 Write a few lines and notice their display on the server side.
 Close using the Ctrl + d key combination.
 The server closes.

-On the host station, follow the steps above for UDP:
+On the host station, you can follow the exact same troubleshooting steps above for UDP configurations:

 1. Create a server that listens to UDP packets on port 4444;